digital-explorers-2/philanthro-link/README.md

 - **Easy Donation Process**: PhilanthroLink simplifies the donation process, allowing users to contribute to charitable projects with just a few clicks.
 - **Verified Charitable Projects**: All projects seeking donations on PhilanthroLink undergo thorough verification to ensure legitimacy and transparency.
+    - Charities can sign up their organisation.
+    - Verification will be done through documents submitted by the charities.
+    - Only verified charities will be allowed to set up their projects.
 - **Community Engagement**: PhilanthroLink fosters community engagement by enabling users to discover, share, and support causes that resonate with them.
 - **User Profiles**: Users can create profiles on PhilanthroLink to track their donations, engage with other members of the community, and showcase their philanthropic efforts.